 Today, the Allison-Deaver House is the oldest standing frame house in western North Carolina.
-It is designated a Local Landmark and is also on the National Register of Historic Places and the North Carolina Civil War Trail.
+It is designated a Local Landmark, and is on the National Register of Historic Places and the N.C.
+Civil War Trail.
 Many of the original architectural features are intact and the furnishings, many from the Deaver family, reflect the different eras of ownership.
 The following events are scheduled:

 The McGaha Chapel

 The Transylvania County Historical Society also oversees the McGaha Chapel in Cedar Mountain.
 It is the county’s oldest surviving church building.
-Completed in 1872 during the Reconstruction period following the Civil War.
-It was built by a group of rural neighbors who sought to help bring together and heal the tensions of divided loyalties surrounding the war that had torn apart families and friends.
-Sitting on a knoll just off Halley Cove Road, the chapel served the community for more than 50 years.
+Completed in 1872 during the difficult Reconstruction period following the Civil War, it was built by a group of rural neighbors who sought to help bring together and heal the tensions of divided loyalties surrounding the war that had torn apart families and friends.
+Sitting on a knoll just off Halley Cove Road, the Chapel served the community for more than 50 years.
 Now carefully preserved, it is used for weddings, community sings, special tours and occasional worship services.
-To see the chapel, travel seven miles from Brevard along U. S. 276 South to Halley Cove Road in Cedar Mountain.
+To see the chapel, travel seven miles from Brevard along U. S. 276 South to Halley Cove Road.